Progress Notes

 27 Lois Webb

-You can read Lois’s Mace history here:
+You can read Lois’s Mace history at the Progress Notes of August 25, 2008.

 Joyce Mace had some help uncovering the large sign which will be placed at the entrance of the section of the highway honoring Lee (photo 28).